Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 4. Can all students access and use the required AI tools effectively?
 If not, either provide training and access, or adjust the mode to avoid creating inequity.

-The output of this step is a clear mode selection (Integrated, Limited, or Restricted) with a brief rationale explaining why this mode best serves the learning goal.
-Share this rationale with students—transparency about the "why" behind AI decisions builds trust and buy-in.
+The output of this step is a clear mode selection (Restricted, Limited, Collaborative, or Required) with a brief rationale explaining why this mode best serves the learning goal.
+Share this rationale with students; transparency about the "why" behind AI decisions builds trust and buy-in.

 This is the structural heart of the framework.
 Architecture determines how the assignment is sequenced, checkpointed, and scaffolded so that student thinking becomes visible and assessable.
 ARAD 2.0 introduces a two-phase architecture model.

 Phase A: Formative Architecture (Learning Phase) emphasizes low-stakes practice, feedback, and skill building.
-AI use tends to be more open here because students are developing capability, not yet demonstrating mastery.
+AI use tends to be more open here because students are still developing capability and have yet to reach the mastery-demonstration stage.
 Components include: a proposal or planning document (shows initial thinking before AI interaction), structured AI interaction (with prompt logs and decision rationale), peer review of AI interaction logs, instructor feedback checkpoints, and metacognitive reflection logs.

 Phase B: Summative Architecture (Demonstration Phase) requires students to demonstrate what they learned.
 AI use may be more restricted here, or if AI is still integrated, the verification and judgment requirements are higher.
 Components include: the final deliverable with process documentation, a verification protocol, a human performance checkpoint (oral defense, live explanation, in-class application), and a transfer task (applying the learning to a new, unfamiliar context without AI support).

-ARAD 2.0 provides three architectural patterns faculty can adapt to almost any discipline:
+ARAD 2.0 provides four architectural patterns faculty can adapt to almost any discipline:

 Pattern 1: The AI Sandwich